Introduction

 }

-You can chose between pushing or pulling approach.
-With pushing approach you will have to develop API endpoints, where C Teleport will push data on bookings to your system in real time.
-If you don't want to develop endpoint for some reason, you may chose to pull this data from C Teleport API endpoints.
+You can choose between “push” or “pull” approach.
+With the "push" approach, you need to provide an API through which C Teleport can push booking data to your system in real-time.
+If you don't have any API and you don’t want to develop it for some reason, you may choose to pull this data from C Teleport API endpoints.

 You will be notified of all states of your booking and corresponding ticket(s).